GoogleCloudPlatform/cloud-spanner-emulator/README.md

 - Partitioned Read, Partitioned Query and Partitioned DML APIs

-Limitations (will be removed in subsequent releases):
+Features not currently available:

 - SQL function TABLESAMPLE is not supported.

-- Cloud Spanner dataflow templates are not yet supported.
+- Cloud Spanner dataflow templates are not supported.

 - Foreign keys are not supported.